-For 25 years, I’ve worked in the fields of neurology, pain & injuries both in hospitals and private clinics in New Zealand, UK, Australia and France.
+For twenty five years, I’ve worked in the fields of neurology, pain & injury both in hospitals and private clinics in New Zealand, UK, Australia and France.

-I specialize in unravelling your body’s most deeply held secrets that physical therapies don’t address.
-Working with your own body’s natural intelligence to unravel knots, release blockages and facilitate the natural flow of deep circulation within your nervous and immune systems.
+I specialise in unravelling your body’s most deeply-held secrets… issues that traditional physical therapies don’t address, working with your body’s natural intelligence to unravel knots, release blockages and facilitate the natural flow of deep circulation within your nervous and immune systems.

 This results in:

-– A release of pain so you can walk, bend and turn over without discomfort
+– A release of pain so you can walk, bend and turn over more easily

-– An alignment of your body so it isn’t just the physical pain that’s gone – you feel mentally free of it
+– A re-alignment of your body so it is not just that physical pain is reduced – you feel easier mentally as well

-My connection with my work is very personal.
-At 22, I was run over by a car.
+My connection with my work is very personal … when I was twenty-two, I was hit by a car.

-The head injury I sustained left me relying on morphine to ease the unbearable pain I was in (if childbirth is an 8 out of 10, the pain I experienced was a solid 10).
+A head injury left me relying on morphine to ease the unbearable pain I was in (childbirth is an 8 out of 10 compared to the pain I experienced… which was a solid 10).

 It took a mix of physical therapy, acupuncture, craniosacral therapy and a lot of mental agility to bring me back on track.